U.S. Fed's George sharply criticizes inaction on QE

-NEW YORK, Sept 20 (Reuters) - A hawkish Federal Reserve policymaker on Friday sharply criticized her colleagues’ decision this week not to reduce a bond-buying program, warning that the U.S. central bank’s credibility is now at risk given how convinced were financial markets that policy would be adjusted.
+NEW YORK (Reuters) - A hawkish Federal Reserve policymaker on Friday sharply criticized her colleagues’ decision this week not to reduce a bond-buying program, warning that the U.S. central bank’s credibility is now at risk given how convinced were financial markets that policy would be adjusted.

 Kansas City Fed President Esther George, who dissented on Wednesday’s policy decision, said she was “disappointed.”